sovpro/heos-lib/README.md

 const heos_lib = new HeosLib (socket)
 ```

-A timeout for command results may be specified as a 'timeout' property on an optional configuration parameter.
+A timeout for command results may be specified as a `timeout` property on an optional configuration parameter.
 The value should be set in milliseconds.
 By default the timeout is set to 5000 (5 seconds).

 ```js
 const heos_lib = new HeosLib (socket, {timeout: 10000})